bwgeary/testworkshop/_episodes/new-episode_4.md

 ---
-title: New Lesson
+title: Wrap up and acknowledgements
-teaching: 10
+teaching: null
-exercises: 20
+exercises: null
-duration: 0
+duration: 20
-summary: ""
+summary: A quick summary of the day followed by cigars and brandy in the billiards room
 questions: null
-objectives: null
+objectives:
+  - To reflect on a sucessful day of personal development and learning
 keypoints: null
 is-break: false
 ukrn_wb_rules: []